mo-ya/tmux-agent/README.md

     <td>Top of a file</td>
     <td>${file}${id}</td>
     <td>${file}, ${id}, ${argv}</td>
     <td>This key is necessary.
 (Other keys are optional).
 If a session with the same name exists already, the existing session is attached.
 If you want to open another session by the same action, use ${id}.
-The variable is replaced with an unique number.</td>
+The variable is replaced with an unique number.
+Spaces and dots are replaced to underscores automatically</td>
   </tr>
   <tr>
     <th>window</th>